OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/software-design/file-structure.md

 A Shapefile is [a popular geospatial vector data format for GIS software developed and regulated by ESRI.](https://en.wikipedia.org/wiki/Shapefile)

 One GeoJSON file and one shapefile are produced for each date of processed SNODAS data.
-The exports have the same name as the by date csv file, SnowpackSatisticsByDate_YYYYMMDD, but different extensions (GeoJSON: .geojson, Shapefile: .shp **).
+The exports have the same name as the by date csv file, SnowpackSatisticsByDate_YYYYMMDD, but different extensions (GeoJSON: .geojson, Shapefile: .cpg, .dbf, .prj, .qpj, .shp, and .sgx).

-**TODO egiles 2017-03-11 add the other shapefile extensions** **TODO egiles 2017-03-11 after completing all of the other todo requirements, pull text into word to review for grammar and spelling errors**

 A shapefile is made up of many separate files with different extensions.
 The SNODAS Tools, by default, will zip up all of the shapefile component files for each day into one zipped file.
 Under **section** ```OutputLayers``` **option** ```shp_zip``` of the [configuration file](#snodastools92snodasconfigini),